 Love is Stronger than Death

-St. Matthew’s word overshadowed meant much more than “covered.”
-St. Mark used the same word, “And a cloud overshadowed them” Mk 9:7.
+Rabbi Matityahu’s word overshadowed meant much more than “covered.”
+Rabbi Marcus used the same word, “And a cloud overshadowed them” Mk 9:7.
 There on Mt.
-Tabor, our Father spread his talit over them, bringing Rabbi Yeshua, Kefa, Yaakov ben Zevdi and Yokhanan ben Zevdi briefly into his eternal presence.
+Tabor, our Father spread his talit over them, bringing Rabbi Yeshua, Rabbi Kefa, Rabbi Yaakov and his brother Rabbi Yokhanan briefly into his eternal presence.
 When Rabbi Yeshua ascended to the Father, “He was lifted up, and a cloud took him out of their sight” Acts 1:9.

 Rabbi Yeshua in this way gave his three closest shlikhim a preview of heaven, which he would soon open, that they would later be able to tell others with the greatest conviction, “No eye has seen, nor ear heard, nor the heart of man conceived, what God has prepared for those who love him” 1 Cor 2:9.
 He knew they would need this help to sustain them in the trials ahead.
-Kefa would lead the Church.
-Yaakov would be the first shaliakh murdered.
-Yokhanan would be exiled to Patmos Rev 1:9.
+Rabbi Kefa would lead the Church.
+Rabbi Yaakov would be the first shaliakh martyred.
+His brother Rabbi Yokhanan would be exiled to Patmos Rev 1:9.